ljq0226/CodingLife/03 后端/NestJS/nest-docs-9.0/01 overView/03 Provider.md

 }
 ```

 Note that in the example above we are using a custom provider, which is the reason we include the `HTTP_OPTIONS` custom **token**.
 Previous examples showed constructor-based injection indicating a dependency through a class in the constructor.
-Read more about custom providers and their associated tokens [here](/fundamentals/custom-providers).
+Read more about custom providers and their associated tokens [[Custom providers]].

 #### Property-based injection